symbol-os/symbol-os-promo/README.md

 ## The Fruits

-A lot of intellectual tasks could be performed by Symbol-mind using provided tools to formalize and simplify argumented choosing the right options among a variety of alternatives.
+A lot of intellectual tasks could be performed by Symbol-mind using provided tools to formalize and simplify argumented rasoning.

 The uses of Symbol-mind may involve any kinds of formalizations such as **fact analysis and synthesis**, **tasks planning and optimization**, or **theory verifying and proving**.